thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-evo.md

 The `quorum hasrecsig` RPC checks for a recovered signature for a previous threshold-signing message request.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Regtest Network Only
+>
-  "body": "Note: Used for RegTest testing only.", "title": "Regtest Network Only"
+> Note: Used for RegTest testing only.
-}
-[/block]

 *Parameter #1---LLMQ Type*

 Name | Type | Presence | Description